CircleCI-Public/server-terraform/gke/README.md

     `allowed-external` rule to include your personal IP.
 13. Verify that the credentials were added by running the following command:
-    `kubectl config get-contexts` This should return a list of contexts with an asterix beside the active context.
+    `kubectl config get-contexts` This should return a list of contexts with an asterisk beside the active context.

+[user default application credentials]: https://cloud.google.com/sdk/gcloud/reference/auth/application-default

 ## Generate Certificate (optional)